Aspirinsmurf/risky-plays-calculator/README.md

 **Example:** A Human Lineman attempts a 4+ dodge.
 The syntax is ``4+``.

-You use this syntax when the player doesn't have a skill re-roll for that action.
+Use this syntax when the player doesn't have a skill re-roll for that action.

 The plus sign `+` is optional and can be omitted.